laurenra/ht-docker/README.md

 Note: any changes you make inside a container will be still be available after restarting the container.
 They will disappear if you delete the container.

 ## Notes about sensitive private setup data
 There are a few files that reside outside the Docker containers on the host computer including digital certificates and database connections.
-They are in the **ht-docker-private** tar file and are copied to the appropriate directories when you uncompress it from the project root.
+They are in the **private-ht-docker** tar file and are copied to the appropriate directories when you uncompress it from the project root.